Have you tried a French buckwheat galette? Also known as buckwheat crepes, these tasty snacks are delicious, easy to make and full of fiber!

-- Prepare your butter "noisette".
+- Prepare the browned butter (or butter "noisette").
 (Heat butter in a frying pan on high heat.
 The butter will melt, bubble and begin to caramelize.
 As soon as the butter starts to caramelize remove from heat and voilà! - your butter "noisette" is ready!
 (Put aside to cool and for use later in the recipe.)

 - Mix flour, salt and eggs in the Kitchenaid bowl on medium speed for about 2 minutes.